 Colonel Sun (CS) — Kingsley Amis (writing as “Robert Markham”)

-James Bond: The Authorized Biography of 007 (AB) — John Pearson (mostly out of canon due to the Young Bond series)
+James Bond: The Authorized Biography of 007 (AB) — John Pearson (partly out of canon due to the Young Bond series)

 Devil May Care (DMC) — Sebastian Faulks (writing as “Ian Fleming”)